rust-lang/rfcs/text/0000-cargo-feature-migrations.md

 I recommend first reading the [Rationale and alternatives](#rationale-and-alternatives) section.
 I don't think this design is overwrought, but it does represent a new way of thinking about these sorts of issues that might feel unfamiliar.
-I'm quite aware "migrations" has negative connotations to many people stemming from their experiences with databases.
+I'm quite aware that "migrations" has negative connotations to many people stemming from their experiences with databases.

 ## Main feature